Practitioner resources

 West Midlands Policies and Procedures

-Within the West Midlands, there are fourteen local authorities and Safeguarding Adults Boards/Partnerships work together to introduce a consistent approach and practice within the adult safeguarding environment.
+Within the West Midlands, there are fourteen local authorities and Safeguarding Adults Boards/Partnerships work together to introduce a consistent approach and practice within the adult safeguarding environment; Telford and Wrekin Safeguarding Adults Board have adapted the use of these documents, which can be accessed by following the link below.

 Local policies and procedures